 The Looper project was a European research project on finding solutions to urban problems using co-creation.
 The project ran from 2017 until 2020 and was funded under the JPI Urban Europe ERA-NET Cofund Smart Urban Futures Call.

-The LOOPER Living Labs serve as new models for experimental design and innovation at the urban and community level.
-They can address practical problems such as air quality, road safety, noise, crime or greenspace.
-The Living Labs are based on the involvement of stakeholders, continuous monitoring of changes and direct consideration of their impact on the implementation process.
-There are Living Labs in Brussels, Manchester and Verona.
+The Looper Living Labs served as new models for experimental design and innovation at the urban and community level.
+They addressed practical problems such as air quality, road safety, noise, or green space.
+The Living Labs were based on the involvement of stakeholders, continuous monitoring of changes and direct consideration of their impact on the implementation process.
+There were Looper Living Labs in Brussels, Manchester and Verona.

 This website aims to help anyone who wants to engage with co-creation in an urban setting.
 Each step of the Looper co-creation cycle is illustrated with examples and experiences and refers to the deliverables written by the project partners.
 Click on the brochure to the right to find our recommendations and experiences.